geco-nhm/nin-qgis-plugin/nin_qgis_plugin/README.md

 - option to sub-set the NiN system by choosing the relevant [Type system](https://naturinorge.artsdatabanken.no/) and [Major Type Group/s](https://naturinorge.artsdatabanken.no/Natursystem) for the current mapping project.
 - mapping scale
 - filepath to save the project to
+- coordinate system for datasets (geopackage file) and project
 - select background maps

 This creates a QGIS project file and a geopackage file with the selected Type system and the underlying selected Major Type Groups.
 Mapping units are adjusted based on the selected mapping scale.